L3MON4D3/LuaSnip/DOC.md

 This function returns:

-* `jumped: boolean` `true` if a jump was performed, `false` otherwise.
+* `boolean` `true` if a jump was performed, `false` otherwise.

 #### `jump_destination(dir): LuaSnip.Node`

 Find the node the next jump will end up at.
-This will not work always, because we will not update the node before jumping, so if the jump would eg. insert a new node between this node and its pre-update jump target, this would not be registered.
+This will not work always, because we will not update the node before jumping, so if the jump would e.g. insert a new node between this node and its pre-update jump target, this would not be registered.
 Thus, it currently only works for simple cases.